chatwoot/docs/docs/handbook/engineering/enterprise-edition.md

 Chatwoot ships two versions of its software, a Community Edition and an [Enterprise Edition](/product/others/enterprise-edition).
 This guide focuses on the engineering best practices while developing features for the Enterprise edition.

-> The guidelines followed in Chatwoot's Enterprise edition development are heavily inspired by the model adopted by [Gitlab](https://docs.gitlab.com/ee/development/ee_features.html), and Hence their guide is an excellent reference to learn more.
+> The guidelines followed in Chatwoot's Enterprise edition development are heavily inspired by the model adopted by [Gitlab](https://docs.gitlab.com/ee/development/ee_features.html), and hence their guide is an excellent reference to learn more.

 ## Testing Community Edition